 Bogue was incorporated as recently as 1995, but its roots are far deeper.
 It is bordered to the south by Bogue Sound and to the west by the town of Cape Carteret.
 The southern part of the town houses Marine Corps Auxiliary Landing Field Bogue.
 The town is bordered to the north by Croatan National Forest.
 Bogue remains very small-town, and is one of several towns sharing the Newport mailing address.
 Town website: http://www.bogue-nc.org/ Wikipedia

 Peletier is a town in Carteret County.
 It is bordered to the south by the towns of Cape Carteret and Cedar Point.
 To the west is the tidal White Oak River, which forms the Carteret/Onslow County line.
 To the north and east is Croatan National Forest.
 Town website: https://www.townofpeletiernc.com/ Wikipedia

 Turtle Cove is a quiet, well-located community off Hwy 24 just outside Swansboro.
 Convenient to shopping areas, Swansboro schools and Camp Lejuene.
-My husband and I own & manage it, along with our son Mike.
+My husband and I, along with our son Mike, developed it to be different from the other parks in our area.
 Granted we’re a little biased, but we think it’s one of the nicest parks in Onslow County.
 We designed it as we would want it if we lived there – the homes face the street, not your neighbor’s back door.
 We also have acres of woods where you can go for walks, all the way down to Queens Creek if you want.
-We rent the lots and a few select homes.
+We rent the lots (mobile homes only, no RVs) and a few select homes.
 Disclosure: although I am a licensed sales agent with Bluewater Real Estate, I manage my property rentals in Turtle Cove myself.